f4T1H21/HackTheBox-Writeups/Boxes/Atom/README.md

 developer.
 ```

-- Here first command I used for checking if we have passwordless access to `smb shares`.<br>
+- Here the first command I used for checking if we have passwordless access to `smb shares`.<br>
 - Then we got into the `smb share` named `Software_Updates` (because we're struggling with electron-updater - on the other hand and that seemed as a good starting point to me for checking smb shares).<br>
 - After that we saw a pdf and downloaded it sing the `get` command.<br>
 - Converted it to text file and read it.